TL;DR

 Comparison Table

-App RPE Tracking HRV Integration Program Flexibility Price Platform
+App RPE Tracking Recovery / HRV Program Flexibility Price Platform

-Kenso Built-in with load calculations Readiness integration High - modify on the fly $4.99/month iOS
+Kenso Built-in per-set Apple Health recovery-readiness score High - edit on the fly ~$9.99/month iOS

 Strong Basic per-set logging No Limited $4.99 one-time iOS/Android